chrisxxmas/MYCOOP64/CONTRIBUTING.md

 Otherwise, creates a release from the current commit by performing the following:
 1. Update the `RELEASE_NOTES.md` file.
 2. Commit the `RELEASE_NOTES.md` and the release notes for the current version.
-3. Tags the commit wi
+3. Tags the commit with the curr